 1. The Treat Trick

-One of the best tricks for getting your dog to sit down is with treats.
-For this training, you can use a variety of small treats.
-Pieces of apples, carrots, green beans, and cooked chicken will certainly work for this training.
+One of the best tricks for getting your dog to sit down is with delicious treats like Canine Carry Outs Dog Treats which offer a variety of flavors to satisfy your dog’s tasting buds including hot dog, chicken, and beef and cheese.
 Once your dog is ready for the sit training, I would recommend that you try and have him/her placed near a corner.
 That way it will prevent your dog from potentially walking backwards while you are training him/her using the treat trick.

 Once your dog is in position, go ahead and show him/her a treat in order to grab his/her attention.
 But, don’t give the treat to your dog just yet.
 With your dog’s full attention, hold the treat near his/her nose and then slowly move the treat upwards and over his/her head.
 Your dog will then move his/her head upwards in order to keep track of the treat.